 - Gaia Wines is 2km (5mins) from Kamari, 9km (15mins) from Thera and 20km (30mins) from Oia.

 If you are not on an organised tour, please remember that driving after the consumption of alcohol is extremely dangerous.

 Santorini is also covered by an extensive public bus services.

 - Most wineries on Santorini are open from April-October and many can be visited all year round, but be sure to contact them by telephone first.

 - In April-May, grapes begin to come through on the vines and vineyards are at their most atmospheric.

-The harvest period is August-September.
+The harvest period is from August to the beginning of September.

 - You can visit a single winery in 1-2 hours.